Hugo-Gameiro/Parsly/README.md

 The test application can be executed by 2 ways:

 1. IDE: selecting the Parsley/src/test/resources/regression.xml file and running it as testNG tests
-2. Command line: at yourPathlocation/Parsly executing the command: mvn clean test -DsuiteXmlFile=regression.xml
+2. Command line: at yourPathlocation/Parsly executing the command: mvn clean test -DsuiteXmlFile=regression.xml -Dbrowser= x (x = chrome | firefox | ie)

 # Reports